History of the English penny (1154–1485): Edwardian coins

 The crockards, pollards, and rosaries minted in Europe as debased forms of Edward's penny were first accepted as the legal equivalents of halfpence and then banned as counterfeit.
 The treasurer and justiciar of Ireland, Archbishop Stephen de Fulbourn, had permitted the use of similarly debased Dutch shillings as equivalent to pence.
 These became known as steepings, scaldings, and Bishop's money but were also banned, as were leonines, mitres, and eagles named for the images they bore.

 Coins of Edward II (1307–1327) were deliberately made very similar to those of his father.
 Edward I coins were minted at Berwick-upon-Tweed, Bristol, Bury St Edmunds, Canterbury, Chester, Durham, Exeter, Kingston-upon-Hull, Lincoln, London, Newcastle, Reading, and York.
 Edward II coins were only minted at Berwick, Bury St Edmunds, Canterbury, Durham, and London.

 Edward III (1327–1377) succeeded his father at the age of 14.
 His reign was a period of conflict with Scotland and France, which is reflected in his coins.
 In the first part of Edward's reign only a small quantity of pennies was produced, in a similar style to those of his father.
 New gold coins – the noble, half noble, and the quarter noble – were introduced, followed later by the silver groat or fourpence which became very popular and eventually superseded the penny in importance, together with the half groat which was also popular.
-Together with the production of half pennies and farthings, England had at last an adequate supply of varying denominations which benefited both internal trade and trade with other countries in Europe where English coins were readily acceptable.
+Together with the production of half pennies and farthings, England had at last an adequate supply of varying denominations which benefited both internal trade and trade with other countries in Europe where English coins were readily accepted.